Nurlanprog/Creating-list-of-pomodoros/README.md

 # Creating-list-of-pomodoros
 Project of generating list of pomodoros.
+In project implemented short rest(5 minute) and long rest(15 minute).
 Pomodoro helps for improving productivity and focus.

 Pomodoros list will look like this:
 6:00 - 6:25<br />